Mohamedou Ould Slahi: Appeal

-In 2005, Slahi wrote a memoir while held in detention.
-The 466-page manuscript was in English, a language Slahi learned at Guantánamo.
-After litigation and negotiation, the US government declassified the memoir six years later, making numerous redactions.
-Excerpts were published by Slate magazine as a three-part series beginning April 30, 2013.
-On May 1, 2013, Slate also published a related interview with Col. Morris Davis, the military's chief prosecutor at Guantánamo from September 2005 to October 2007.

-The book, Guantánamo Diary, was published in January 2015.
-It is the first work by a still-imprisoned detainee at Guantánamo.
-It provides details of Slahi's harsh interrogations and torture, including being "force-fed seawater, sexually molested, subjected to a mock execution and repeatedly beaten, kicked and smashed across the face, all spiced with threats that his mother will be brought to Guantánamo and gang-raped."
-It has become an international bestseller.
-Prison officials prevented Slahi from receiving a copy of his published book.

-Film adaptation

-A film adaption of the memoir titled The Mauritanian directed by Kevin Macdonald, and starring Jodie Foster, Tahar Rahim, Benedict Cumberbatch, and Shailene Woodley was released on February 12, 2021.

-Release from Guantánamo Bay

-Salahi had his first Periodic Review Board review on June 2, 2016.
+Slahi had his first Periodic Review Board review on June 2, 2016.
 A month later, the board recommended that Slahi be released.

+Life after detention

 On October 17, 2016, Slahi was freed and returned to Mauritania, after being detained without charge for over 14 years.

-CBS interview

-CBS News journalist Holly Williams traveled to Mauritania to interview Slahi.
+In 2017, CBS News journalist Holly Williams traveled to Mauritania to interview Slahi.

 CBS News' flagship news show, 60 Minutes, broadcast the story on March 12, 2017.
 CBS News described it as Slahi's first television interview since his repatriation.
 In this interview Mohamedou said he "wholeheartedly [forgives] everyone who wronged [him] during [his] detention."
 Slahi filed in April 2022 a legal claim against the Canadian government on the grounds that "faulty intelligence provided by Canadian authorities contributed to his detention" in 2002, seeking $35 million in compensation.

-Reunion with Guantanamo guard

 In May 2018, Slahi's former guard at Guantanamo, Steve Wood, visited him in Mauritania during Ramadan.

 It was covered in the 2020 documentary short film My Brother's Keeper.